copeuse/IIDASAY/README.md

 	          }
 		}
 		handle {
-		 reverse_proxy IPLOCAL:8000
+		 reverse_proxy yourLocalIP:8000
 		}
 	}

+in fetch-info.sh replace my domain with your domain, the same you put in caddy

+	DOMAIN="radio.spaceghost.pink"  # ← REPLACE BY YOUR PUBLIC DOMAIN

-enable systemd for icecast, mpd, caddy, and create and enable a service for radio-start.sh and fetch-info.sh
+enable systemd for icecast, mpd, caddy then create and enable a service for radio-start.sh and fetch-info.sh

+your stream should be available at https://radio.domain.public/mystream.mp3 you should find URL and cover of the current track at https://radio.domain.public/nowplaying.json

+my index.html works for https://radio.spaceghost.pink but i guess u can just copy my js and change URL, just know that, the whole js is mostly vibe coded as i rly didnt wanted to learn javascript

 force refresh : nohup ~/refresh.sh > ~/refresh.log 2>&1 & disown